-The Community shall provide the Agency with reports as detailed in Articles 60 to 65 and 67 to 69 in respect of nuclear material subject to safeguards under this Agreement.
+Switzerland shall provide the Agency with reports as detailed in Articles 60-69 in respect of nuclear material subject to safeguards under this Agreement.

 Reports shall be made in English, French, Russian or Spanish, except as otherwise specified in the Subsidiary Arrangements.